Fully vaccinated people can travel again, says new CDC guidance

 The Centers for Disease Control and Prevention updated its guidance to say fully vaccinated people can travel within the U.S. without getting tested for the coronavirus or going into quarantine afterward.

-"Every day you get more data, and you change your guidance based on the existing data," said Dr. Ali Khan, dean of the University of Nebraska's College of Public Health.

-Khan said the update reinforces the safety and effectiveness of the vaccines and is another incentive for people to get vaccinated.

-According to the CDC, nearly 100 million people in the U.S. - or about 30% of the population - have received at least one dose of a COVID-19 vaccine.
-A person is considered fully vaccinated two weeks after receiving the last required dose of vaccine.
+According to the CDC, more than 100 million people in the U.S. - or about 30% of the population - have received at least one dose of a COVID-19 vaccine.
+A person is considered fully vaccinated two weeks after receiving the last required dose.

+The agency has said it would update its guidance on allowed activities for vaccinated people as more people get the shots and evidence mounts about the protection they provide.

+Outside a San Francisco convention center, Kara Roche, a consultant with a tech company, welcomed the news after getting her second Pfizer shot.

 The new guidance says:

-- For international travel, the agency says vaccinated people do not need to get a COVID-19 test before leaving, though some destinations may require it.
+- For international travel, the agency says vaccinated people do not need to get a COVID-19 test before leaving, unless the destination country requires it.

-- Vaccinated people should still get a negative COVID-19 test before boarding a flight to the U.S., and be tested 3 to 5 days after returning.
+- For travelers coming into the U.S., vaccinated people should still get a negative COVID-19 test before boarding a flight, and be tested three to five days after arrival.
 They do not need to quarantine.
 The agency noted the potential introduction of virus variants and differences in vaccine coverage around the world for the cautious guidance on overseas travel.

+Already, air travel in the United States has been picking back up.
+Although traffic remains down by nearly half from a year ago, more than 1 million travelers daily have been going through U.S. airports in recent weeks.

+"I was surprised that our flight was kind of full," said Telva Aguilar, after arriving at Oakland airport from Southern California to visit her grandchildren on Friday.

+Aguilar works in a hospital and has been vaccinated, but said she is still being cautious.

+Airlines do not require COVID-19 tests or proof of vaccination for travel in the U.S.; a few states have testing or quarantine rules for travelers.

 The CDC cited recent research on the real-world effects of the vaccines for its updated guidance.
-Already, the agency had said fully vaccinated people could visit with each other indoors without wearing masks or social distancing.
-It also said vaccinated people could visit with unvaccinated people from a single household under similar conditions, as long as the unvaccinated individuals were at low risk for severe illness if infected
+Last month, the agency said fully vaccinated people could visit with each other indoors without wearing masks or social distancing.
+It also said vaccinated people could visit with unvaccinated people from a single household under similar conditions, as long as the unvaccinated individuals were at low risk for severe illness if infected.

-The U.S. began its vaccine rollout in mid-December with the first vaccines - from Pfizer and Moderna - require two doses taken a few weeks apart.
+The U.S. began its vaccine rollout in mid-December.
+Pfizer and Moderna vaccines require two doses given a few weeks apart.
 A one-shot vaccine by Johnson & Johnson was given the green light by regulators at the end of February.

+Despite getting his second Pfizer shot on Friday, Mick Peacock, a fire inspector in San Francisco, isn't planning on traveling anytime soon.
+If he and his wife do any traveling this year, he said they would rent an RV and hit the road.

+"I think we all want a beach holiday right now but I don't think it's safe," he said.
+"I don't look at the numbers anymore, because we've all been looking at those numbers too long."

 Fully vaccinated people can travel again, says new CDC guidance